 Federal law guarantees your right to make complaints if you have concerns or problems with any part of your care as a plan customer.
 The Medicare program has helped set the rules about what you need to do to make a complaint and what we are required to do when someone makes a complaint.
 If you make a complaint, we must be fair in how we handle it.
 You cannot be disenrolled from this Plan or penalized in any way if you make a complaint.

 A complaint will be handled as a grievance, coverage determination, or an appeal, depending on the subject of the complaint.
 The other sections on this page briefly discuss grievances, coverage determinations, and appeals.

 Quality of care complaints filed with the QIO must be made in writing.
 An enrollee who files a quality of care grievance with a QIO is not required to file the grievance within a specific time period.
-To file a quality of care complaint with the QIO you can call 855-408-8557, visit the KePRO website or write to them at:
+To file a quality of care complaint with the QIO you can contact Livanta using the information below.

 If you wish to file a complaint without calling, please follow the instructions in the link below.

 A grievance is any complaint or dispute, other than a coverage determination or an LEP determination, expressing dissatisfaction with any aspect of the operations, activities, or behavior of a Part D plan sponsor, regardless of whether remedial action is requested.
 A grievance may also include a complaint that a Part D plan sponsor refused to expedite a coverage determination or redetermination.
 Grievances may include complaints regarding the timeliness, appropriateness, access to, and/or setting of a provided item.